Hulu: Multiple joint ventures (2010–2019)

 Early in 2010, Hulu chief executive Jason Kilar said the service had made a profit in two quarters and that the company could top $100 million in revenue by summer 2010, more than its income for all of 2009.
 ComScore says monthly video streams reached 903 million in January 2010, over three times the figure for a year earlier, and second only to YouTube.
 On August 16, 2010, a report revealed that Hulu was planning an initial public offering (IPO) which could value the company at more than $2 billion.

-On June 21, 2011, The Wall Street Journal reported that an "unsolicited offer" caused Hulu to begin "weighing whether to sell itself".
-However, on October 13, 2011, Hulu and its owners announced that they would not sell the company, as none of the bidders offered an amount that was satisfactory to its owners.
-In September of that year, the service launched in Japan; marking Hulu's first international expansion.
+In June 2011, an "unsolicited offer" caused Hulu to begin "weighing whether to sell itself".
+However, Hulu and its owners refused to sell the company, as none of the bidders offered an amount that was satisfactory to its owners.
+In September of that year, the service launched in Japan; marking Hulu's first and only international expansion.

 Hulu generated $420 million in revenue in 2011, $80 million short of the company's target.
 The vacant CEO post was officially filled by former Fox Networks President Mike Hopkins on October 17, 2013.

-In October 2012, Providence sold its 10 percent stake to "Hulu's media owners" and ceased participation in the board.
+In October 2012, Providence sold its 10% stake to "Hulu's media owners" and ceased participation in the board.
 On February 27, 2014, Nippon Television Network Corporation acquired Hulu's Japanese business.
 The service would retain the "Hulu" brand and technology in Japan under a subsidiary of Nippon as part of a separate agreement.

-On August 3, 2016, Time Warner acquired a 10 percent stake of Hulu.
-On April 15, 2019, AT&T (via WarnerMedia) sold its 9.5% stake in Hulu back to the company for $1.43 billion, in order to shift its focus to its own service, HBO Max.
+On August 3, 2016, Time Warner acquired a 10% stake of Hulu.
 Hopkins exited and was named Sony Pictures TV Chairman.
 Fox Networks Group COO Randy Freer was named CEO on October 24, 2017.